calacademy-research/assembly_etc/categories/telomeres/README.md

 For example, the call to telomere_report.sh in make_scaflens.sh uses find_telomere_motif.sh to set the motif.

 Note: using grep on fasta split lines and counting highlighted patterns was initially just an exploration.
-We thought at first it was going to be a case of "it's not how well the dog dances but that a dog dances at all," but it worked well enough to keep.
+We thought at first it was going to be a case of "it's not how well the dog dances but that the dog dances at all," but it worked well enough to keep.

 **OVERVIEW LINE FIELDS**